ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'cred_fmt', which specifies the encoding of public keys used in the OSCORE group, encoded as a CBOR integer.
-Possible values are the same ones admitted for the 'pub\_key\_enc' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+* 'cred_fmt', which specifies the format of authentication credentials used in the OSCORE group, encoded as a CBOR integer.
+Possible values are the same ones admitted for the 'cred\_fmt' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'group_mode', encoded as a CBOR simple value.
 Its value is True if the OSCORE group uses the group mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.